NotNanook/Ascendit-Raot/README.md

   <p align="center">
-    The first Raot Cheat Client and a nice small practise project for aspiring game-hackers to learn from
+    The first Raot Cheat Client and a nice small practise project for aspiring game-hackers to learn from Sadly raot is officially unsupported so its not use anymore in real lobbies
   </p>
 </div>